erquintana/ALU_Verification_with_UVM/README.md

 ## Pending

 - [ ] Pending to implement monitor and scoreboard.
+By now implementation not match img.
 - [ ] Implementation using env.sv as soon as monitor and scoreboard get implemented.
-This, to match image design (spec/ALU%20Block%20Diagram.jpg)
+This, to match image design: [diagram](spec/ALU%20Block%20Diagram.jpg)

 ## License